 Bion systems can remove and recover nutrients in livestock wastewater at a fraction of the cost of traditional downstream treatment options.
 And unlike most of our current agricultural practices, Bion’s nutrient reductions can be measured and quantified like a point source.
 Livestock waste is one of the largest unregulated sources of excess nutrients in most major watersheds; direct treatment represents a large untapped source of low-cost nutrient reductions.
 Bion’s technology is the only one at this time approved to generate verified nutrient reductions from wet livestock waste – dairy, beef, and swine – that can be used as a qualified offset to EPA nutrient reduction mandates.

 Bion has estimated the market for nutrient reductions in the U.S. alone at $8 to $10 billion annually.
 Additionally, greenhouse gases and ammonia emissions are greatly reduced; and pathogens in the waste stream, which have been linked to food-borne illnesses and antibiotic resistance, are all but eliminated.
-The livestock industry is under increasing scrutiny for these impacts as well.
+The livestock industry is under increasing scrutiny for these impacts as well; Bion’s verified system performance can be used to communicate environmental and safety improvements to the consumer in a USDA-certified sustainable brand.

-In 2014, Bion began filing patents on its next-generation technology platform that substantially increases the value of byproducts that are recovered from the waste stream, including renewable energy and a natural nitrogen-rich fertilizer product that Bion believes will be certified for use in organic production.
+In 2014, Bion began filing patents on its next-generation (3G) technology platform that substantially increases the value of byproducts that are recovered from the waste stream, including renewable energy and a natural nitrogen-rich fertilizer product that Bion believes will be certified for use in organic production.
+Pilot studies indicate that at sufficient scale, the 3G technology will produce enough value from byproducts that Bion will no longer be dependent on selling nutrient reduction credits to move forward with certain projects.
+A commercial-scale pilot is planned for the second quarter of 2017.

 Production agriculture, environmental necessities and raw economics are coming together like never before.
 Companies on the cutting edge of these efforts, like Bion, can change the entire way that farming and natural resource management have been done throughout our history.